pattisdr/demo-ember-osf/setup/workshop_instructions.md

 # Workshop Instructions

-<p><em> In this workshop, we will building our own custom interface on top of the OSF in Ember.
+<p><em> In this workshop, we will be building our own custom interface on top of the OSF in Ember.
 We have Ember-OSF installed,
  so we can make use of Ember-OSF's models, adapters, serializers, services, and components.
 This means that we can easily interact with the OSF APIv2 using Ember and have access to several reusable widgets that provide a lot of functionality. </em></p>